 Of course, that’s not an absolute.
-Your home’s true value depends on a number of factors, including upgrades and lot size.
+Your home’s true value depends on several factors, including upgrades and lot size.
 But you can take these things into consideration to get a general idea of what your appraisal value could be.

 You don’t have to refinance with your existing mortgage lender; in fact, it’s smart to shop around to find the best loan terms.
 Compare all of the details of your refinance offer.
 Getting a lower interest rate is definitely important but you also want to consider potential closing costs and origination fees.

 How a lender structures the new loan is also important and can influence your decision.
 If you’re trying to save on how much cash you spend upfront, you might prefer a lender who lets you incorporate your closing costs into the loan amount.
 Alternatively, low interest rates may be the most important factor when choosing a lender.

 6. Prepare for Your Application

 After you pick out a lender with the mortgage rates and terms you like, it’s time to start gathering your documentation for your refinance application.
 You’ll likely need things like bank statements, tax forms from the last two years, and pay stubs.

 Getting all of this paperwork together in advance can save time during the application and underwriting processes.

 7. Get Ready for the Appraisal

 Part of the refinance process is to get a professional appraisal on your home.
 Your lender typically orders this and the fee is usually included in your closing costs.
 Make sure your home is clean and presentable.
 You don’t need to make major changes but picking up ahead of time can create a good impression on the appraiser, as can a freshly mowed yard.